4 reasons to consider a gap year abroad

 But what happened next was an experience more memorable and more vital to the person I am today than any other.

-Heck, the fictionalized version of events of that gap year even became a book (perhaps one day a movie?).
+Heck, the fictionalized version of events of that gap year even became a book called 'The Lost and Found' (perhaps one day a movie?).

 So I'm really excited to introduce this week's guest post from Rebecca Barr, the Strategic Partnerships Manager for EF Gap Year, who shares four reasons to consider a gap year of your own (though I'd recommend doing it prior to having to repay all those student loans!).